 The painting in grayscale gives a better idea of how dark all the colors in shadow are.

 Sargent’s Val d’Aosta features colors which are mostly around the middle-value range.
 There are no strong highlights or intense darks.

 Inconsistent brushwork is one of the most common reasons for a lack of harmony in paintings.
 Beginners tend to jump from tight brushwork to loose and rough brushwork without any logical progression.

 The painting below by Sorolla features fairly loose brushwork throughout the whole painting which provides a strong sense of harmony.
-Even areas which are completely different are united by the loose brushwork, like the bright, orange rocks and the deep blue ocean.
-It may have looked out of place had Sorolla carefully rendered the rocks, whilst keeping the ocean loose and rough.
+Even areas that are completely different are united by the loose brushwork, like the bright orange rocks and the deep blue ocean.
+It may have looked out of place had Sorolla carefully rendered the rocks whilst keeping the ocean loose and rough.

 Moscow Courtyard, on the other hand, is united by the delicate and careful brushwork throughout the whole painting.
 Some areas are more simplified than others, but for the most part, the brushwork appears consistent.

 When I think of harmony in style, Vincent van Gogh is first to come to mind.
 His paintings are characterized by bold strokes of exaggerated color.